jonhadfield/easeprobe/docs/CONTRIBUTING.md

     * `notify.go` - Initialize and configure the Notifiers.
     * `channel.go` - Initialize and configure the Channels.
     * `report.go` - SLA report.
 * `conf`.
-This package is for EaseProbe configuration and Log file.
+This package is for GuardianProbe configuration and Log file.
-    * `conf.go` - EaseProbe configuration file processing.
+    * `conf.go` - GuardianProbe configuration file processing.
-    * `log.go` - EaseProbe application log and access log.
+    * `log.go` - GuardianProbe application log and access log.
 * `daemon`.
-This package is about EaseProbe daemon operations, such as: create the pid file.
+This package is about GuardianProbe daemon operations, such as: create the pid file.
     * `daemon.go` -  General operations for all platforms
     * `daemon_windows.go` - For Windows platform
     * `daemon_linux.go` - For Linux platform
     * `daemon_unix.go` - For all non-Windows and non-Linux platform such as: macOS & OpenBSD
 * `global`.
 This package defines the Global variables, structures and functions.
     * `global.go` - Default Value, Retry, TLS structure, Working Directory...
-    * `easeprobe.go` - Holds the EaseProbe Name, Icon, Version, Host information.
+    * `easeprobe.go` - Holds the GuardianProbe Name, Icon, Version, Host information.
     * `probe.go` - The common configuration for all Probers.
     * `notify.go` - The common configuration for all Notifiers.
 * `metric`.
 This package is for external metric report, like prometheus.